 - To increase the confidence of employees and students, thus enabling them to discuss mental health issues freely within the workplace

 - To provide appropriate training and support for managers and supervisors so they feel able to discuss concerns with and provide support to employees and students

 - To encourage positive wellbeing and encourage staff to access the University’s staff benefits

 - To highlight the availability of effective interventions to managers, staff and students through increased and prominent of information

-- To support the strategy for health and wellbeing required for the Clinical School Athena SWAN Silver renewal and Gold application.
+- To support the strategy for health and wellbeing required for the Clinical School Athena SWAN Silver award

 - To promote and facilitate good physical health amongst all staff across the Clinical School

 - To work in collaboration with organisations across the Cambridge Biomedical Campus in order to promote wellbeing across the site.